regardingwork/regardingwork.github.com/_posts/2011-08-12-100-ways-to-get-more-done.markdown

 ---
 layout: post
 title: 100 ways to get more done
-published: false
+published: true
-author_name: Ozan Onay
+author_name: Ozan Onay and Ash Fontana

 ---

-A friend recently asked me what he could do to reduce procrastination and be more effective.
-I gave him a few tips but mentioned that there are "hundreds of other things" he could do.
+A friend recently asked us what he could do to reduce procrastination and be more effective.
+We gave him a few tips but mentioned that there are "hundreds of other things" he could do.

 So, here are the first hundred that came to mind.
-All have worked for either myself or people I've worked with, but your mileage may vary.
+All have worked for one or both of us, but your mileage may vary.

 <ol>

     <h2>Optimizing your work environment</h2>
     <li>Buy the most comfortable pair of <strong>over-ear headphones</strong> you can find.
 Wear them all the time, even if you have the music off, as a sign that you are not to be disturbed.
 If somebody speaks to or waves at you, you can get away with outright ignoring them.</li>
     <li>Don't eat at your desk.
 Don't read the paper at your desk.
 Don't watch YouTube or make personal phone calls at your desk. <strong>Treat your desk as a sacred work space</strong> so that next time you sit down, you subconsciously know why you're there and what you need to do.</li>
     <li><strong>Clear everything off your desk</strong> at the start and end of every day.
 Don't allow yourself the distraction that comes from clutter or personal effects; every little item, even a pen, has the ability to distract.
 Think of yourself as a chef—before you start the next dish you need to put away the utensils you aren't using and wipe the bench, otherwise you could hurt yourself or contaminate someone's food.</li>
     <li>The same applies to <strong>clearing your desktop</strong>.
 Create a ritual of closing unused apps and Chrome tabs, saving and filing away notes, and deleting temporary files from your desktop.
 Do this whenever you complete a task, and before long you will find a great deal of satisfaction in hitting ⌘Q.</li>

+    <h2>Setting the mood</h2>
+    <li>deal with stressful distractions. "deal" could be as easy as scheduling a later time to think about it.</li>
+    <li> Close all inlets of communication on your machine,- Growl notifications, sounds from apps, etc.</li>
+    <li> Close all inlets of communication on your phone, or don't use one at all (see !! above).</li>
+    <li> Have a 'starting work' ritual.
+This is a sequence of things that you do before starting work that you will then always associate with work. (!! works for the buddhists).
+I make some tea, get a glass of water, open all the apps that I need for the task, close all other apps, queue up an hour-long mix from one of my favorite DJ's on SoundCloud then put on my headphones.</li>

-    <h2>Attaining a flow state</h2>
+    <h2>Attaining flow</h2>
     <li>Listen to <strong><a href="http://en.wikipedia.org/wiki/Dubstep">dubstep</a></strong>, a genre of electronic dance music invented to help programmers work faster (also works for the general population).
 If dubstep isn't doing it for you, try drum and bass, breakbeats or <a href="http://en.wikipedia.org/wiki/Brownian_noise">Brownian noise</a>.
 Remember, you want to pick the music (or sounds) that will make you work more effectively, not what will impress your peers or help you attract a mate.
 Just lie about what you listen to at work, if you have to.</li>
     <li>Learn to <strong>recognize when your work is making you anxious</strong> so that you know to <a href="http://regardingwork.com/2011/07/07/five-minutes-to-lifelong-job-satisfaction/">improve your skills to re-enter your flow channel</a>.
 Everybody will have their own tells—I know this is happening when I sigh before speaking to a colleague (a sign that I've been holding my breath intermittently while working on a tough problem) or if I find myself sitting on the edge of my bed in the morning, for an extended period of time, with only one sock on, thinking about my first task for the day.</li>
     <li>Learn to <strong>recognize when you are bored at work</strong> so that you know to <a href="http://regardingwork.com/2011/07/07/five-minutes-to-lifelong-job-satisfaction/">increase the difficulty of your work to re-enter your flow channel</a>.
 Your tells should be quite obvious, if you're paying attention.
 Typically you'll find yourself procrastinating, looking for small, mindless tasks to do, or contemplating dinner.
 If you're a manager, you might be on the brink of booking a meeting.
 My own tells include going for two coffees in one day or realizing that a new album has started playing.
 My counter-tell is making a cup of tea, then accidentally let it go cold without taking a sip.</li>

-    <h2>Keeping your mind clear</h2>
-    <li>Realize that other people pay less attention to you than you think.
-While you can't totally neglect your appearance and personal hygiene, you can probably afford to dial it down by !!%.</li>
-    <li><strong>Don't stress out about things you can't change</strong>.
-Earthquakes, stock market movements and the weather have nothing to do with you and cannot be affected by you.
-Write a list of the things in your life that you do have control over, and direct your stress at them instead.</li>
-    <li><strong>Expel everything from now as a task</strong>, so that you don't dwell on something that can only be done later and so that you don't ever have to remember anything.
-Use an app on your phone, RTM's personal email address (/Settings/Info) and always have RTM open on your machine so that you can just write it down and move on with what you currently have to do.</li>
-    <li>Use <a href="http://sabi.net/nriley/software/">Pester</a> so that you don't have to remember any time-sensitive tasks.</li>
+    <h2>Setting tasks</h2>
+    <li>Have just a few things that you want to achieve in a day.
+You should never think that you can have more priorities than you have arms.
+Write them down somewhere or prioritize using RTM when you go to bed each night. </li>
+    <li>before you start a task, estimate how long it will take. then ask somebody who's done it before, to avoid the planning fallacy</li>
+    <li>write your tasks in imperative verb form. it seems silly, but it works </li>
+    <li>write tasks you can achieve - if nobody but you knows what "done" is, that's a bad sign</li>
+    <li>Write tasks that you can achieve in one sitting.
+"Plan career" is not a task but, "write down all the jobs that my mentors have worked," is a task that can be completed in one sitting.</li>
+    <li>use remember the milk. learn the keyboard shortcuts. learn the smart add token things. use smart searches. read the forums for more tips.</li>

+    <h2>Before you start a task...</h2>
+    <li>take the most important thing on your todo list and hide everything else. this will reduce the chance of procrastinating on small tasks</li>
+    <li>ask somebody else what you should do today. don't give them options, just ask them.</li>
+    <li>before you start working on a task, explain to someone else why you intend to work on it. if there's noone nearby, speak to your coffee mug. if you are avoiding verbalizing your rationale, you should probably be working on something else</li>
+    <li>consider, how much would i pay for somebody else to do this for me? if not very much, you should get someone else to do it! or take it as a sign that this isn't important</li>
+    <li>if you are about to start a task for the purpose of X and Y, brainstorm alternative ways to achieve both. is it possible to get X and Y more easily if you seek them out separately?</li>
+    <li>what would your far-future self say if he saw you doing this? would he think you were wasting your time?</li>
+    <li>if your were giving advice to a friend, would you recommend they work on what you're working on now?</li>

+    <h2>Recurring tasks</h2>
+    <li>is this something you've done a number of times before? what lessons did you learn last time</li>
+    <li>is this something you've done a number of times before? why isn't it easier this time? how can i automate this?
+You are what you don't automate.</li>
+    <li>why did you form this habit in the first place? has the context changed? if you knew then what you know now, would you have started?</li>

+    <h2>Working on the most important thing</h2>
+    <li>Get a friend to audit your task list or calendar at regular intervals.</li>
+    <li>write an email to a respected acquaintance listing everything you did today. you'll probably be too embarrassed to hit send, so consider what you'll change tomorrow to make it an email you can be proud of</li>
+    <li>know your hourly rate</li>

+    <h2>Doing things for the wrong reason</h2>
+    <li>don't do things to signal something dumb, like status on intelligence or work ethic</li>
+    <li>don't do something just because "it's your job". you have more control over your job than you think</li>
+    <li>never, ever do busy work. sets a bad habit</li>
+    <li>understand sunk cost bias so you can identify when you're falling for it</li>

     <h2>Conquering email</h2>
     <li>Use <strong>a single Gmail account</strong>.
 If you have a separate work email address, have it forwarded to your Gmail account.
 Having a single place for your email will help you with Inbox Zero and similar techniques.
 Choosing Gmail as your email client will help you become a power user.</li>